zbray/notes/work/collection-pipeline.md

 Question

 - What is a lambda?
-- A function without a name and whose body conisits of exactly one expression.
+- A function without a name and whose body consists of exactly one expression.

 ## Defining Collection Pipeline